Pine Shavings For Chickens: Pros, Cons and Comparison

 Turn on bedding regularly to control smells and moisture.

-Start with 2 to 4 inches of pine shavings bedding.
+Start with 2 to 4 inches of shavings of pine wood bedding.
 Keep adequate cushioning and absorbency.
 Increase the dept in colder months for insulation.

 Maintenance Tips:

 Everyday Maintenance: Daily clean droppings, wet spots, and soiled areas.
-Fluff and turn to aerate.
+Fluff, then turn to aerate.
 Remove droppings and spills daily to keep the coop clean.
 Turn on bedding regularly to control smells and moisture.

 Weekly Cleaning of The Coop: Add fresh shavings on top of dirty ones weekly or biweekly.
 Check for wet areas and compacted areas.